Sola Fide

 A dead faith does not save

 Faith that produces nothing is without life, and what is dead does not save.
-“What good is it if someone says he has faith but does not have works?
-Can that faith save him?”
+“What good is it, my brothers, to say one has faith if one does not have works?
+Can such faith save?”
 James 2:14 Even the demons believe, and that does not save them.
-“You believe that there is one God; you do well.
-The demons also believe, and they tremble.”
+“You believe that there is one God?
+You do well.
+The demons also believe it, and they tremble.”
 James 2:19 To believe that God exists and that Christ is Saviour, without that faith showing itself in deeds, is the faith of demons.
 “Faith without works is dead.”
 James 2:26

 The faith that works through love